Docs » Connect to your cloud service provider » Connect AWS to Splunk Observability Cloud

 Imported data¶

-By default, Splunk Observability Cloud brings in data from all supported AWS services associated with your account.
-See Supported integrations in Splunk Observability Cloud.
+By default Splunk Observability Cloud brings in data from all supported AWS services associated with your account, with certain limitations.
+See Supported integrations in Splunk Observability Cloud for a complete list of the services supported by default.

 To manage the amount of data to import, see Manage Amazon Web Services data import.